The Hilbert symbol in the Hodge standard conjecture: Introduction

-\end{definition} \begin{conj}(Hodge standard conjecture.)
-Let $X$ be a smooth, projective and geometrically connected variety of dimension $d$ and let $L$ be a hyperplane section of $X$.
-Then for all $n \leq d/2$, the quadratic form $q_{n,X,L}$ is positive definite. \end{conj} Our main result is the following. \begin{theorem} \begin{enumerate} \item Let $(X,L)$ be an abelian variety over a finite field together with an hyperplane section induced by a CM lifting.
-Let $n \leq \dim(X)/2$ be any integer and $(s_+,s_-)$ be the signature of $q_{n,X,L}$.
-Then $s_-$ is divisible by four. \item Let $X=S_1\times \ldots \times S_m$ be the product of K3 surfaces over finite fields, $L_i$ be an hyperplane section induced by a CM lifting of $S_i$, {\itshape cf.} \cite{MR4241794}, and let $L=\oplus_i p^*_i L_i$ be the induced hyperplane section on $X$.
-Let $n \leq \dim(X)/2=m$ be any integer and $(s_+,s_-)$ be the signature of $q_{n,X,L}$.
-Then $s_-$ is divisible by four. \end{enumerate} \end{theorem} The above theorem follows from a general result on motives endowed with quadratic forms (see Theorem \ref{mainthm} for the precise definitions). \begin{theorem} Let $M$ be a CM motive in mixed characteristic with coefficients in $\QQ$.
+\begin{conj}{(Hodge standard conjecture, \cite[Conjecture 2]{Gro}.)} Let $X$ be a smooth, projective and geometrically connected variety of dimension $d$ and let $L$ be a hyperplane section of $X$.
+Then for all $n \leq d/2$, the quadratic form $q_{X,L,n}$ is positive definite. \end{conj} \begin{remark} The original formulation of \cite{Gro} is with cycles modulo homological equivalence.
+As another standard conjecture predicts that homological and numerical equivalence should coincide, the two formulations should be equivalent.
+See also \cite[3.11-3.12]{MR4199442}. \end{remark} Our main result is the following. \begin{theorem} \begin{enumerate} \item Let $(X,L)$ be an abelian variety over a finite field together with a hyperplane section induced by a CM lifting.
+Let $n \leq \dim(X)/2$ be any integer and $(s_+,s_-)$ be the signature of $q_{X,L,n}$.
+Then $s_-$ is divisible by $4$. \item Let $X=S_1\times \ldots \times S_m$ be the product of K3 surfaces over a finite field, $L_i$ be a hyperplane section induced by a CM lifting of $S_i$, {\itshape cf.} \cite{MR4241794}, and let $L=\oplus_i p^*_i L_i$ be the induced hyperplane section on $X$.
+Let $n \leq \dim(X)/2=m$ be any integer and $(s_+,s_-)$ be the signature of $q_{X,L,n}$.
+Then $s_-$ is divisible by $4$. \end{enumerate} \end{theorem} The above theorem follows from a general result on motives endowed with quadratic forms (see Theorem \ref{mainthm} for the precise definitions). \begin{theorem} Let $M$ be a CM motive in mixed characteristic with coefficients in $\QQ$.
 Suppose that its special fiber $M_p$ is supersingular and that $M$ is endowed with a CM quadratic form $q$ whose Betti realization is a polarisation of the underlying Hodge structure.
 Let $q_Z$ be the restriction of $q$ to all algebraic classes of $M_p$.
-Write $(s_+,s_-)$ for the signature of $q_Z$, then $s_-$ is divisible by four.\end{theorem}
+Write $(s_+,s_-)$ for the signature of $q_Z$, then $s_-$ is divisible by $4$.\end{theorem}